VirtusLab/git-machete/docs/source/cli_help/github.rst

     **Options:**

     -b, --branch=<branch>     Specify the branch for which the associated PR base will be set to its upstream (parent) branch.
-Use current branch if absent.
+The current branch is used if the option is absent.

 ``sync``:
     Synchronizes with the remote repository: